 - Consider whether to apply to the court to change or end the order – if the supervisor feels it is no longer necessary or is not being complied with

-Georgina Bacon talks about the issues facing separated parents when taking a child abroad on holiday.
+See our video where Georgina Bacon discusses the issues facing separated parents when taking a child abroad on holiday: